caviere/caviere.github.io/_posts/2023-02-03-Benchmarking-and-Testing-ZipStore.md

 The netcdf4 library does not have direct support for reading and writing data in a Zipstore.
 As seen in the output, the netcdf4 library is unable to open the Zipstore file with the provided code.

-The gdal library fails to open the dataset.
+The gdal library is able to open and read the dataset.

 The h5py library is unable to open the Zipstore file as it is not a valid HDF5 file.
 This means that h5py cannot be used to read or write data in a Zipstore.

 Finally, I tested the Zipstore with the fsspec library.
 The code is unable to open the Zipstore file as the ZipStore object does not have the required attribute.

 In conclusion, the results show that the zarr and xarray libraries have full support for reading and writing data in a Zipstore.
-The gdal, the netcdf4 and h5py libraries do not have full support for Zipstores.
+The gdal library is able to open and read data in a Zipstore.
+The netcdf4 and h5py libraries do not have full support for Zipstores.
 The fsspec library requires further investigation to determine its support for Zipstores.

 # [Mnist Dataset](https://github.com/caviere/testing_zipstore/blob/main/py/example.py)